What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 MPD Files and HTML5 Video Players

-- JavaScript logic
+- JavaScript streaming engines

 - Media Source Extensions (MSE)